mre/endler.dev/content/2020/review/index.md

 ## What Happened Before?

-Back in 2009, I wrote [jQuery](https://jquery.com/) plugins, ran websites on shared hosting services, and uploaded content via [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).
+Back in 2009, we wrote [jQuery](https://jquery.com/) plugins, ran websites on shared hosting services, and uploaded content via [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).
 Sometimes code was copy-pasted from dubious forums, tutorials on blogs, or even hand-transcribed